Biden will visit Ohio community that was devastated by a fiery train derailment nearly a year ago

 WASHINGTON — (AP) — President Joe Biden will visit the eastern Ohio community that was devastated by a fiery train derailment in February 2023 that displaced thousands of residents and left many fearing potential health effects from the toxic chemicals that spilled when a Norfolk Southern train went off the tracks.

-A White House official said Wednesday that Biden will visit East Palestine in February, a year after the derailment.
-A date for the Democratic president's trip was not given.
+A White House official said Wednesday that Biden will visit East Palestine in February.
+A date for the Democratic president's trip was not given, but it likely will come after Saturday's anniversary of the derailment.
 The official spoke on the condition of anonymity because Biden's plans had yet to be formally announced.

-The absence of a visit by Biden had become a subject of persistent questioning at the White House, as well as among residents in East Palestine.
-Some residents have said they felt forgotten as time marched on without a presidential visit and as they watched Biden fly to the scenes of other disasters, such as the wildfires on the Hawaiian island of Maui and hurricanes in Florida.
+The absence of a visit by Biden, who is campaigning for reelection in November, had become a subject of persistent questioning at the White House, as well as among residents in East Palestine.
+Some residents have said they felt forgotten as time marched and as they watched Biden fly to the scenes of other disasters, such as the wildfires on the Hawaiian island of Maui and hurricanes in Florida.

+East Palestine resident Joe Bethuy, a 36-year-old steelworker and a Republican, said he was disappointed in the Biden administration’s handling of the derailment and the president's delay in visiting, adding, all he had to do “was show up just for an hour or something.”

+Bethuy and friend Jeremy Smith, who moved to East Palestine after the derailment, spoke to an Associated Press reporter inside Sprinklz on Top, a downtown diner.

 The Biden administration defended its response right after the toxic freight train derailment, even as local leaders and members of Congress demanded that more be done.
 The White House said then that it had "mobilized a robust, multi-agency effort to support the people of East Palestine, Ohio," and it noted that officials from the Environmental Protection Agency, the National Transportation Safety Board and other agencies were at the rural site within hours even though Biden didn't immediately visit.